anubhav562/KFoldImblearn/README.md

 Most of the people would perform up-sampling/down-sampling on the whole dataset, and then would apply K-Fold Cross Validation on the complete dataset.
-This is a wrong way as this approach is over-optimistic and lead to information leakage.
+This is a wrong way as this approach is over-optimistic and leads to information leakage.
 The validation set should always be kept untouched, or in other words no sampling should be applied to the validation set.

 The correct approach would be first splitting the data into multiple folds and then applying sampling